BYU-Hydroinformatics/ggst/docs/source/wtf.rst

 where Δh is the rebound in water level, t is the time period (typically one year) and Sy is the specific yield or appropriate storage coefficient.

 The storage coefficient is necessary because the water level rise in the surrounding aquifer occurs in the fractional void space and the storage coefficient converts it to the appropriate liquid water equivalent component in the [length]/[time] infiltration rate units used by recharge.
-If we perform this analysis using the groundwater storage anomaly curve derived from GRACE, we do not need to use a storage coefficient as the anomoly is already in liquid water equivalent form and we can directly estimate the recharge as:
+If we perform this analysis using the groundwater storage anomaly curve derived from GRACE, we do not need to use a storage coefficient as the anomaly is already in liquid water equivalent form and we can directly estimate the recharge as:

 .. math::
       R = \frac{\Delta GWSa}{\Delta t}